bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 ### The Report

-You will write a report showcasing your work.
-Include:
+You will write a report showcasing your work including:

 1. The dataset you used, location, number of rows and columns, resolution and provenance.
-    1. Results
-        * run your code with southport.asc
-        * run your code with set1.asc
-        * run your code with YOUR_DATASET.asc
+2. Results.
+Run your code with southport.asc, set1.asc and YOUR_DATASET.asc
-    1. Maps: for each dataset create the following maps:
-     * color gradient over hillshade
-     * the simplest FD (that does not handle flat areas) grayscale
-     * three FA maps, each one as a color gradient and also overlayed on hillshade (total 6 maps) Total 8 maps for each dataset

-    Note that if the bitmaps are large  you should NOT add them to the repository.
+3. Maps.
+For each dataset create the following maps: (a) color gradient over hillshade (b) the simplest FD (that does not handle flat areas) grayscale; (c) three FA maps, each one as a color gradient and also overlayed on hillshade (total 6 maps).
+Total 8 maps for each dataset.
+Note that if the bitmaps are large  you should NOT add them to the repository (github won't let you anyways).
 Just make a note and connect with me so that I can get them from you another way (a link to drop box for e.g.).

-    1. Bugs and extra features.
+4. Bugs and extra features.

-    1. Effort
+5. Effort.
 Time you spent in: thinking, Programming; Testing; documenting; total.

-    Reflection
+6. Reflection.
 Prompts: how challenging did you find this project? what did you learn by doing this project?
 What did you wish you did differently?
 If you worked as a team, how did that go?
 What would you like to explore further? — you don’t need to address all.

 ### What to turn in

-    Check in your code to the github repository Message me the report.
+* Check in your code to the github repository
+* Message me the report.

 ### Final remarks